KM-RoBoTa/KMR_dxl/README.md

 # C++ wrapper around Dynamixel's library for protocol 2 motors

 > [!warning]
-> This library has been refactored to increase optimization and ease-of-use.
-This version 2.0.0 is **not** compatible with code written for version 1.0.0.
+> This library has been refactored to increase optimization and ease-of-use. <br />
+> This version 2.0.0 is **not** compatible with code written for version 1.0.0. <br />
-> The old library version can be found on the branch "1.0.0.", although it is recommended to use this new version
+> The old library version can be found on the branch "v1.0.0", although it is recommended to use this new version

 This library is a C++ wrapper around Dynamixel's SDK library for **protocol 2** motors, written for Linux, currently supporting x86 and armv7l processor architectures. <br />
 It uses SI units, the only exception being temperature expressed in °C instead of Kelvins.